 FIGURE AND TABLE LEGENDS:

 Figure 1: An overview of transitionary and batch crystallization, and scaling methods mapped onto a phase diagram.
 A. The zones and limits of the archetypical protein crystallization phase diagram.
-The precipitant and protein concentrations are plotted on the x and y axes, respectively with the pure water point at the origin.
+The precipitant and protein concentrations are plotted on the x and y axes, respectively, with the pure water point at the origin.
 The purple line indicates the protein supersaturation boundary, and the metastable, nucleation, and precipitation zones are shown in blue, green and pink, respectively.
-B. An example of the nucleation zone penetration limits of a transitionary phase crystallization method, such as vapor diffusion.
+B. An example of the nucleation zone penetration limits of a ‘transitionary phase’ crystallization method, such as vapor diffusion.
 In this theoretical experiment, the drop precipitant and protein concentrations begin just below the solubility line – not yet supersaturated.
 While the drop equilibrates, the drop component concentrations increase such that the drop becomes supersaturated, and continues to move – or transition – into the nucleation zone.
 Upon crystal nucleation, the protein concentration in solution begins to drop.
 The concentration continues to fall as crystals grow until finally stopping at the solubility line.
 The blue dotted line marks a theoretical limit of the transition into the nucleation zone.
 As soon as nucleation begins, the protein concentration will drop, preventing further penetration.
 C. Example batch and seeded-batch crystallization trajectories.
-In batch, the mixing of the protein and precipitant must create a solution within the nucleation zone so that crystal growth can occur.
+In batch, the mixing of the protein and precipitant must create a supersaturated solution within the nucleation zone so that crystal growth can occur.
 In seeded-batch, it is not strictly necessary to be in the nucleation zone due to the addition of micro-seeds, so locations in the metastable region can also be explored.
 D. A hypothetical optimization of the crystallization experiment shown in B from vapor diffusion to batch.
 The original vapor diffusion starting point has transitioned, via the resultant optimization vector, to the new start position; inside the nucleation zone.
 The resultant vector is the product of two optimizations: an increase in both protein and precipitant concentrations.
 E. Example optimizations when scaling batch conditions to tailor the final Xn and Xs.
 F. Quenching the crystallization experiment by the addition of crystallization buffer.
 It is essential that the quenching does not take the protein concentration out of the metastable region and, therefore, below the point of protein supersaturation.
 Otherwise, crystals will start to dissolve back into solution.
 B. and C. have been adapted from Beale et al. (2019)26 with the permission of the authors.

 Figure 2: Increasing Xn and decreasing Xs.
 The idealized relationship between the number of crystals produced from a crystallization experiment and their mean longest dimension.
 To create this graph, the crystallization of a hypothetical 10 kDa model protein was used.
 The protein crystallized at a concentration of 10 mg/mL and yielded P212121 crystals with dimensions of 49x50x51 Å. Every nucleation event was assumed to yield a crystal.
 Crystal growth was assumed to be homogeneous from every face.